-Helping your student think about his full-time student status as a full-time, 40 hour/week job, will help him put his college career in perspective.
+Helping your student think about their full-time student status as a full-time, 40 hour/week job, will help put their college career in perspective.
 Of course, students have differing abilities, are enrolled in different programs, and take different courses.
 Some students will find that they can be successful with less time, and some students will find that it takes them even more time than this to manage successfully.
 Students also find that not every course will demand the same amount of time.
-But keeping this ballpark figure in mind should remind your student of the significance of his full-time status.
+But keeping this ballpark figure in mind should remind your student of the significance of full-time status.

 As a college parent, keeping this formula in mind is helpful as well.
 If your student is charged a flat tuition rate for a range of credits (12-18), you may be encouraging your student to take the maximum number of credits allowed in order to make the most of your tuition dollars.
 Some students are able to do this successfully, but it is important that both you and your student remember the formula.
 At student registered for 18 credits should be spending approximately 18 hours/week in class and an additional 36 hours/week studying for a total of 54 hours/week.
 Help your student think about whether this is realistic.

 A complicating factor for many students is the need to be working a job at the same time that they are in school.
 For many families, this is a necessary way to meet the cost of the college education.
-However, both you and your student should realize that as a full-time student he has a full-time responsibility.
+However, both you and your student should realize that as a full-time student they have a full-time responsibility.
 If it is possible to cut back work hours to allow more study time, that may be an important thing to do.
-If it is not possible, and your student needs to work a full-time job, he will need to balance his time carefully, or may even need to consider reducing his course load to part time.
+If it is not possible, and your student needs to work a full-time job, they will need to balance their time carefully, or may even need to consider reducing their course load to part time.

 Whether your full-time student works on campus or off campus, or doesn’t work at all, it is helpful to think about what full-time student status means.
 Your student’s biggest job right now is to do their best possible work in their classes – and in many cases that may simply mean putting in the time.